Mock¶

 print(db.path())

-object.
-The returned object is then used as a db
+a tasks.TasksDB object.
+The returned object is then used as db to call

 from unittest import mock